Iustin Frățiman: In the Russian Empire

 The Frățimans originated in Western Moldavia, but were known to have settled in the Bessarabian area around the time of its Russian annexation in 1812.
 Their descendant A. L. Aizenshtadt suggests that the family was of unclear ethnic origins, noting that their surname is of Moldavian dialectal origin, from frați ("brothers").
-As early as 1812, a Teodor Frățiman was attested as a parish priest of the Moldavian Orthodox Church in Cuhureștii de Jos (Nizshie Kugureshty).
+The Romanian scholar Gheorghe Ghibănescu, who met Iustin at Cuhureștii de Jos (Nizshie Kugureshty) in August 1912, describes him as a "Moldavian" from a family of middle-class peasants (mazil din neam în neam), and an asset for the Romanian identitarian struggle in the Bessarabian Governorate.
+As early as 1812, a Teodor Frățiman was attested as a parish priest of the Moldavian Orthodox Church in Cuhureștii.
 His male descendants were also primarily employed as clergymen or catechists for the Russian Orthodox Church.
 Some biographical records suggest that Iustin's father was schoolteacher Paul Frățiman, who was fluent in Greek and Church Slavonic; others suggest that Iustin was one of seven children (five sons and two daughters) born to the priest Ștefan Frățiman and his wife Irina (née Tuchkovska).
-A cousin, Petru Frățiman (born 1859 or 1859), was already politically active in 1879, joining Axentie Frunză's circle of left-wing radical youths.
+His brother, Teodor, was a deacon.
+A cousin, Petru Frățiman (born 1858 or 1859), was already politically active in 1879, joining Axinte Frunză's circle of left-wing radical youths.

+Iustin was born a Russian subject on June 1, 1870, with various sources indicating Cuhureștii de Jos as his place of origin.
+The latter detail was disputed in 1996 by a village schoolteacher Domnica Botea-Condrea, who reported evidence that, though he lived for most of his life in Cuhureștii, he was in fact born elsewhere.
+He is known to have attended the religious school in Edineț.
+He later enlisted at the Orthodox Seminary in Kishinev (Chișinău), where his colleagues included Ion Halippa, Ioan Rufulea, and Nicolae Popovschi.
+As reported by the latter, Frățiman debated the other two in a philosophical quarrel, founding a school of through that Halippa knew as "Frațmanism" (though Popovschi could not remember its ideological nature beyond its stated opposition to the official textbook, authored by Pyotr Kudryavtsev).